-How to Add a Column to a Table in Google Docs
+How to Add Another Table Column in Google Docs

 - Open your document.